Internet Use and Safety Policy

 The Internet enables the Library District to provide information beyond the confines of its own collection.
 Since the Internet is an unregulated global computer network, the Library District cannot control, monitor, or endorse the content of information, ideas, or opinions found within the medium.

 The Library District complies with the Children's Internet Protection Act (CIPA).
-All children (under the age of 17) using library owned computers may only access library computers with filtered Internet.
+All minors (under the age of 17) using library owned computers may only access library computers with filtered Internet.
 All Internet access computers located in or near the children's area of each community library will be equipped with filtering software that blocks access to potentially offensive material, including email and non-library purchased online chat.

 All library owned computers with filtered Internet access will operate with filtering technology that, to the extent technically possible: